 Thinking of Buying or Selling a Self Storage Property in Phoenix?

 R.O.I.
 Properties represents investors, owner-occupants, lenders and fiduciaries in buying, selling and leasing commercial real estate throughout the Greater Phoenix market and the state of Arizona.
-Whether you need help investing in properties (mainstream or distressed properties), we are full-service real estate brokers who handle all commercial asset classes.
+Whether you need help investing in storage units or properties in Arizona (mainstream or distressed properties), we are full-service real estate brokers who handle all commercial asset classes.
 In addition, we serve as Fiduciaries through court appointments as Arizona Receiver, Real Estate Special Commissioner/Special Master, Chapter 11 Trustee and Liquidating Agent, as well as REO broker.
-To put an expert advocate on your side, contact us at email@example.com or 602-319-1326.
+To put an expert advocate on your side, contact us at [email protected] or 602-319-1326.